Engraving a bracelet – 5 easy methods for everyone

 Clean the bracelet thoroughly and secure it firmly in the engraving block or vise.
 Stability is crucial for precise engraving.

-Step 2: Mark design
+Step 2: Mark the design

 Step 3: Position the chisel